Public Works > Sewer

 Wastewater Service Penalty for Non-connected Services:

-Poulsbo Municipal Code opens in a new windowSections 13.70.610(F) and opens in a new window3.12.100(E)(4) state that residences or facilities within 200 feet of the city’s sewer system are required to either hook up to the sewer system or pay a monthly penalty.
-The 2011 penalty fee of $36.81/month will be waived by the city if the property owner provides evidence to the city that they have met the septic system maintenance requirement of State Health rules ( opens in a new windowWAC 246-272A), which states:
+Poulsbo Municipal Code Sections 13.70.610(F) opens in a new windowopens PDF file and 3.12.100(E)(4) opens in a new windowopens PDF file state that residences or facilities within 200 feet of the city’s sewer system are required to either hook up to the sewer system or pay a monthly penalty.
+The 2011 penalty fee of $36.81/month will be waived by the city if the property owner provides evidence to the city that they have met the septic system maintenance requirement of State Health rules (WAC 246-272A opens in a new window), which states: